- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 As an example, we had clients come to us after entering into a commercial lease without negotiation and finding that they had to replace an entire parking lot.
 Or they had to replace the furnace and HVAC equipment to be compliant.
 Or they had to fix external electrical boxes.
 These are just a few examples.

-As another example, take the recent court case Greggs USA, Inc. v.
+As another example, take the court case Greggs USA, Inc. v.
 400 East Professional Associates, LP.
 The plaintiff, a bakery, filed a complaint against its landlord asserting a breach of their commercial lease prevented the bakery from operating correctly and caused the loss of their renovation costs, which exceeded $100,000.
 However, the court ruled that the landlord acted in accordance with their duties and responsibilities as laid out in the lease.
 The plaintiff ended up paying back rent, late fees, and attorney fees.
 We haven’t seen their lease, but we expect that a more clearly written lease would have helped the plaintiff know what was coming.

 6) Default in a Commercial Lease